Tuesday, 8 January 2008

 Class C

-megaphones) can tolerate the distortion.
+Class C amplifiers conduct less than 50% of the input signal and the distortion at the output is high, but high efficiencies (up to 90%) are possible.
+Some applications (for example, megaphones) can tolerate the distortion.
 A much more common application for Class C amplifiers is in RF transmitters, where the distortion can be vastly reduced by using tuned loads on the amplifier stage.
 The input signal is used to roughly switch the amplifying device on and off, which causes pulses of current to flow through a tuned circuit.

 The tuned circuit will only resonate at particular frequencies, and so the unwanted frequencies are dramatically suppressed, and the wanted full signal (sine wave) will be abstracted by the tuned load.
 Provided the transmitter is not required to operate over a very wide band of frequencies, this arrangement works extremely well.
 Other residual harmonics can be removed using a filter.